Zalo-MiniApp/changelog/zmp-sdk.CHANGELOG.md

+## v2.35.2 (2024-01-31)
+ - By default, user consent is only displayed when retrieving user information with name and avatar

 ## v2.35.0 (2024-01-25)

-- if acctoken is obtained without user consent, the userId can only be obtained.
+- if accessToken is obtained without user consent, the userId can only be obtained.

 ## v2.33.1 (2023-11-27)